 - The officer is not engaged in his/her official duties.
 An example is if the officer is off-duty and working as a private security guard, and there are no grounds for making a citizen’s arrest.
 4

 - The officer was using excessive force, and the defendant was acting in lawful self-defense or defense of another.
 5 An example is if the officer beats the arrestee despite the arrestee not putting up a fight, and a bystander grabs the officer to stop the beating.

 - The defendant did not act knowingly.
 6 An example is if the arrestee has a seizure while being cuffed, causing the arrestee’s arms to flail and hit the officer; here, the arrestee is not criminally liable because the flailing was unintentional.

-Resisting arrest is potentially a crime of moral turpitude and therefore deportable.
+Resisting arrest is potentially a crime of moral turpitude and therefore deportable, even if no deadly weapon was involved.
 7 Non-citizens charged with this criminal offense are advised to hire experienced counsel right away to try to get the charge dismissed or reduced to a non-deportable offense.
 Learn more about the criminal defense of immigrants in Colorado.

-Resisting arrest convictions in Colorado can be sealed two years after the case closes.
+Resisting arrest case convictions in Colorado can be sealed two years after the case closes.
 But if the charge gets dismissed, there is no wait to petition the court for a record seal.
-8 Learn how to seal Colorado criminal records.
+8 Learn how to seal criminal records under Colorado state law.